 2011-12: Hartman returned to Ann Arbor for a second season, finishing as the U18 team’s second-leading scorer, and won a gold medal with Team USA at the 2012 U18 World Junior Championship.
 He scored 16 goals with 25 assists and had a team-high 136 penalty minutes in 59 games.
 In six games at the U18 WJC he scored 2 goals with 4 assists and was plus-nine with 22 penalty minutes.
 Hartman de-committed to playing college hockey at Miami and in May signed to play with the OHL’s Plymouth Whalers in 2012-13.

 2012-13: Hartman was the third-leading scorer for Plymouth despite missing 12 games and was part of the USA team that won a gold medal at the 2013 U20 World Junior Championship.
 He scored 23 goals with 37 assists and was plus-29 while leading the Whalers with 120 penalty minutes.
 Plymouth reached the second round in the playoffs before falling to London.
 Hartman scored 4 goals with 2 assists and was plus-four with 16 penalty minutes in nine playoff games.
 In seven games at the WJC he scored 2 goals with 1 assist and was plus-four with 16 penalty minutes.
-Hartman was ranked 16th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+Hartman was ranked 16th amongst North American skaters in the Central Scouting final rankings and was selected by Chicago in the first round (30th overall) in the 2013 NHL Draft.

-At 5’11, 190 pounds, Hartman’s size is not exactly eye-popping, but his ability to excel at all facets of the game most certainly does.
-Hartman is a tough 5’11 and is willing to throw his body around.
+Hartman’s size is not exactly eye-popping but his ability to excel at all facets of the game is impressive.
+He is a tough player despite his lack of height and is willing to throw his body around.
 He finds his way into the gritty areas of the ice and has solid enough hands to convert a few opportunities.
-He’s also played both center and the wing, making him a versatile player with an all-around game.
+He has played both center and the wing, making him a versatile player with an all-around game.